 Catch and Release - Wow!
 It's huge and it's amazingly beautiful.
 Admire it, but please do it fast.
 Let the guide hold it for you or use a Bogagrip and hold it yourself.
 Get your pictures, weights and measurements and get the fish back into the water as soon as possible.
 A tired peacock has just been stressed to an extreme and it needs your help to survive the experience.
 Hold it firmly and safely while it's in the boat, avoiding contact with its skin and slime coat as much as possible.
 Even though it's tired, a big peacock can be surprisingly hard to hold and a quick jerk of its powerful body can send it crashing to the floor of the boat.
 The Bogagrip, a great tool to simultaneously weigh and hold a fish without damaging it, is the perfect way to prevent injury to the fish.
 Peacock's have very sharp, raspy teeth that will readily scrape the fingerprints off bare skin.
 They have sharp gill plates and sensitive gills.
 They won't relax and cannot be lipped like a largemouth.
 Let your guide show you how to hold them to minimize the stress and damage to these beautiful creatures.

 When releasing peacocks, hold on for a moment until you can feel the fish in control of its body.
 If it's rolling belly up, you'll need to hold it while moving it forward in the water (try a figure 8 pattern) and letting the water work through its gills.
+Don’t push it back and forth — gills are one-way systems.
 You'll know when it's ready to leave by the strong, quick thrusts of its tail.
 Keep an eye out for nosy dolphins, they'll often try to grab a freshly released peacock before it has fully gathered its wits.

 This fantastic fishery can thrill and excite anglers forever if we all cooperate to keep it healthy.
 As vast as the Amazon is, we must all remember that its resources are still finite.
 When you get home, take your pictures and measurements and head off to a taxidermist.
 Ask him to make you a replica.
 The price is the same as for a skin mount and the resulting trophy lasts longer and usually looks better.
 And you can feel good knowing that your trophy is still swimming, hunting and reproducing, maybe to thrill another angler in the future.
 Treat these fisheries like the fragile ecosystems that they are and perhaps we'll all get to take our children fishing here too.